 Q. How can I learn more about the LBJ School and/or arrange a campus visit?

 We invite prospective students to learn more about the LBJ School by making a visit to our campus.
-The best time to visit is during one of the Information Session events for prospective students.
-Fall Information Session events will be offered during the Fall semester October 20 and November 17.
-Please see this link to register: www.utexas.edu/lbj/prospective/openhouse/rsvp
+The best time to visit is during one of our Open House events for prospective students.
+Open House events will be offered twice during the Fall semester (one in October and one in November).
+The specific dates will be posted sometime in late summer.

 Q. How can I check the status of my online application?
 How long does it take for the application materials I have submitted to show up as received on my application status page?
 What office should I contact if my application status page does not accurately reflect all the materials I have submitted?